Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

 Actually, the operations on matrices are possible, and properties of these operations are preserved, even though elements belong to a simpler structure - a ring with identity.
-In Sage an algebra of polynomials or matrices is built just over a ring rather than over a field.
+In Sage the algebra of polynomials or matrices is built just over a ring rather than over a field.

 Below we list the most important rings applied in Sage: